How to Teach Times Tables for Instant Recall at KS1/KS2

 Simple division questions such as “55 divided by 11” and “30 divided by 3” can help pupils realise that times tables and division are closely linked, and can be used in tandem when trying to solve a maths problem.

-10. Reward pupil efforts regardless of the answer
+And finally…reward pupil efforts regardless of the answer

 Nobody is perfect when they are just beginning to learn about something, and this is definitely the case when it comes to times tables and primary school pupils.
 Don’t be afraid to hand out praise when you see that a child has been working hard in their times tables, even if they haven’t quite got the answer yet.